bleuf1sh/git-byLines/README.md

 1. Clone this repo do a directory of your choosing
 1. Look at `additionsToBashProfile.sh` for examples of the functions to manually add (adapt) to your shell

+## Requirements
+- Python 2.7 and above
+- Pip

 ## TODO
 - Update ReadMe
 - Support for Fish shell